saraheig/biopocket-interface/README.md

 In the database interface, each secondary image must have **two parameters** (see below).
 These two parameters are indicated in the brackets.

-If an image is not displayed in the database interface, please verify the syntax.
+If an image is not displayed in the database interface, please verify the syntax AND the following points:
+- The image must be stored in the **main folder or in the "ImagesATraiter" sub-folder** of [Amazon](https://s3.console.aws.amazon.com/s3/buckets/biopocket-data/images/).
+- The image name must not contain any special characters (accents, spaces, plus, slashes, brackets, ampersands, etc.).
+- It is recommended that the image name is in lowercase.

 ### First parameter